paren-thesis/GitNova/README.md

 - Bash Shell: Use a compatible terminal like Git Bash, WSL, or any Linux-based shell.

 ## 💉Installation
-Follow these steps to clone and set up PAREN on your system:
+Follow these steps to clone and set up GitNova on your system:

 1. Clone the repository:
    ```bash